JonathanArrance/zs-preflight/README.md

 In order to get the preflight check working, you will need to make sure python 2.7 or 3.x is installed on the system the preflight check will run on.

-PIP will also be requierd in order to install zs-precheck and the supporting packages.
+PIP will also be requierd in order to install zs-preflight and the supporting packages.

-**Prerequisites**
+*OS Requierments**

+CentOS 7

+$ yum install -y epel-release,python-pip,hdparm

+Ubuntu 14.04 / 16.04 / 18.04

+$ apt install -y python-pip

+**Pre-flight Prerequisites**

 In order to get the zspreflight system working you will need to install the following packages on the sytstem you are running the preflight check from.

+PIP will install all of the packages needed to run the ZS-Preflight system, if they are not present.

 $ pip install paramiko